YakBarber/weid/README.md

 ### As a standalone application

 You call `weid` with arguments defining which questions to ask, which answers to allow, and what to do after each answer is chosen, and `weid` will ask you those questions and do those things, based on how you answer.
-After each answer chosen, the chosen answer will be [printed to stdout](#expectations).
+After each answer is chosen, it will be [printed to stdout](#expectations).
 Then the next question is asked, and so on.

 `weid` can be called with the following arguments: